sternberglab/CAST-guide-RNA-tool/README.md

 ## Installation
 This library requires Python >= 3.8, and a working installation of bowtie2 in the user's path.
 See [here](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#obtaining-bowtie-2) for information on installing bowtie2.
+Note that Windows machines will also need Perl installed and in their path to run bowtie2.

 Python dependencies can be installed with `pip install -r requirements.txt` run in this directory.